Sales Best Practices

 What is a B2B sales representative?

-A B2B sales representative is a professional who uses strategic sequences and specialized selling methods to engage well-informed — and often highly demanding — corporate buyers.
+A B2B sales representative is a professional who uses strategic sequences and specialized selling methods to engage corporate buyers.
+Because corporate buyers tend to research products and services online before contacting a salesperson, these buyers are often well-informed and comparing several competing products at once.

 B2B sales representatives are responsible for making and answering sales calls, managing sales emails, setting meetings, conducting product demos/presentations, building rapport, handling objections, identifying pain points, and solving problems.

-In cases where teams do not have account executive roles, B2B sales reps own virtually the entire sales cycle, engaging customers throughout the buyer journey — from prospecting and lead nurturing to closing deals.
+In cases where teams do not have account executives, B2B sales reps own virtually the entire sales cycle, engaging customers throughout the buyer journey — from prospecting and lead nurturing to closing deals.

 Learn more about B2B sales reps: what they do and why they are important.